reef-actor/frigate/docs/docs/configuration/live.md

 If you are having difficulties getting WebRTC to work and you are running Frigate with docker, you may want to try changing the container network mode:

-- `network: host`, in this mode you don't need to forward any ports.
+- `network_mode: host`, in this mode you don't need to forward any ports.
 The services inside of the Frigate container will have full access to the network interfaces of your host machine as if they were running natively and not in a container.
 Any port conflicts will need to be resolved.
 This network mode is recommended by go2rtc, but we recommend you only use it if necessary.
-- `network: bridge` is the default network driver, a bridge network is a Link Layer device which forwards traffic between network segments.
+- `network_mode: bridge` is the default network driver, a bridge network is a Link Layer device which forwards traffic between network segments.
 You need to forward any ports that you want to be accessible from the host IP.

 If not running in host mode, port 8555 will need to be mapped for the container: